 Amniotic fluid embolism is a rare but serious condition that occurs when amniotic fluid — the fluid that surrounds a baby in the uterus during pregnancy — or fetal material, such as fetal cells, enters the mother's bloodstream.
-Amniotic fluid embolism is most likely to occur during delivery or immediately afterward.
+Amniotic fluid embolism is most likely to occur during delivery or in the immediate postpartum period.

 Amniotic fluid embolism is difficult to diagnose.
-If your doctor suspects you might have amniotic fluid embolism, you'll need immediate treatment to prevent potentially life-threatening complications.
+If your doctor suspects you might have one, you'll need immediate treatment to prevent potentially life-threatening complications.

 - Sudden shortness of breath